Hartman effect, time-delays, and the non-spatial nature of quantum particles: Conditional time-delay

 and similar formulae can be written for the reflection from the right and for the transmission time-delays; see Eq. (\ref{3-time-delays}).

-Concluding this brief analysis, which is not meant to be exhaustive, one can still make sense of a notion of transmission and reflection time-delays \citep{Sassoli1993,Sassoli2012,Jaworski1988}, and more generally of angular time-delay \citep{Bolle1976}, compatibly with those approaches that use a direct analysis of the evolution of wave packets \citep{Hauge1989,Jaworski1988,Sassoli2012}.
-Having clarified this, we now want to take seriously the notions of quantum transmission and reflection time-delays and use them in the analysis of the tunneling phenomenon, to extract information about the nature of a quantum entity.
+Concluding this brief analysis, which is not meant to be exhaustive, one can still make sense of a notion of transmission and reflection time-delays \citep{Sassoli1993,Sassoli2012,Jaworski1988}, and more generally of angular time-delays \citep{Bolle1976}, compatibly with those approaches that use a direct analysis of the evolution of wave packets \citep{Hauge1989,Jaworski1988,Sassoli2012}.
+Having clarified this point, we want now to use the notions of quantum transmission and reflection time-delays in the analysis of the tunneling phenomenon, to extract information about the nature of a quantum entity.